HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 Tier 5: General DirectoriesYellow Pages, Superpages3-4Low-MediumBi-annually

-Directory listings operate within a complex ecosystem of local ranking factors.
-Here’s how they compare in 2025:
+Directory listings sit inside a complicated mix of local ranking factors.
+Here’s how they stack up in 2025:

 1. Google Business Profile optimisation: 28% impact on local rankings